Fitness freebies for belt-tightening times

 "Lots of private studios recognize that not everyone can afford to pay and they will offer classes for free or for a contribution," she said.

-Families strapped for cash can apply for membership scholarships at the YMCA, which engages more than 10,000 neighborhoods in the United States.
+Families strapped for cash can apply for membership scholarships at the YMCA, which engages more than 10,000 neighbourhoods in the United States.

 "The scholarship program is offered every year," said Katy Leclair, of the Lake View, Chicago, Illinois facility.
 "It's income-based and open to all members of the community."